PX4/PX4-Autopilot/apps/examples/README.txt

   The behavior of the ostest can be modified with the following settings in the configs/<board-name>/defconfig file:

+  * CONFIG_EXAMPLES_OSTEST_BUILTIN
+      Build the OS test example as an NSH built-in application.
   * CONFIG_EXAMPLES_OSTEST_LOOPS
       Used to control the number of executions of the test.
 If undefined, the test executes one time.
 If defined to be